Exploring the Bioinformatics Career Path: Bridging Science and Technology

 4. Where do Bioinformaticians work?

-Bioinformaticians can work in a variety of settings, including academic research institutions, pharmaceutical companies, biotechnology firms, healthcare organizations, government agencies, and even in academia.
+Bioinformaticians can work in a variety of settings, including academic research institutions, pharmaceutical companies, biotechnology firms, healthcare organizations, government agencies, and even academia.

 5. What are the typical job roles in Bioinformatics?